Species Spotlight: The Kirtland's Warbler

 Identification

 Kirtland’s warblers are best identified by their larger size, gray and black feathering on top, and bright yellow underside.
-These birds have a white crescent around their eyes that stands out well.
+These birds have a distinctive white eye ring that is broken in the front and back, appearing like two crescents.
 There are also slight differences between males and females.
 Breeding males are usually a brighter yellow with dark marks in front of their eyes.
 Females are a more brownish gray color with a paler yellow underside.
 Juvenile birds appear similar to females with a brownish coloring and streaks on their belly (Cornell University Lab of Ornithology, Michigan Natural Features Inventory).

 Habitat